How to Ensure Safety in the Transportation of Construction Equipment

 - There are two common types of binders: Lever or ratchet binder, ratchet binders are safer, they have a greater mechanical advantage over the lever style.

-- If the vehicle loaded on the trailer has wheels or crawler tracks, there should be at least four tie-downs to prevent it from moving side-by-side, backwards, vertically or even forward.
+- If the vehicle loaded on the trailer has wheels or crawler tracks, there should be at least four tie-downs to prevent it from moving side-by-side, backward, vertically or even forward.

 - The total working load limits for all the tie-downs should be at least 50% of the total equipment weight.
 Additional tie-downs should be added if you are not sure of the equipment’s weight.

 - Here is the manner in which tie-downs are to be attached either, 1) Close to the rear and the front part of the equipment, or 2) at the designated mounting points on the machinery.